Lesson 5: Old Testament Organization (Part 2)

 GETTING STARTED (10 minutes)

 (To begin today’s study, have the students take the short pop quiz found in their workbooks.
 The questions and answers are repeated below.
-Encourage everyone to try the best they can to complete the quiz from memory and not by using their Bible)
+Encourage everyone to try the best they can to complete the quiz from memory and to avoid using their Bibles, or looking beyond the quiz in their workbooks.)

 1. How many books of the law are there?
 (5)